AdobeDocs/commerce-operations.en/help/release/latest.md

 Creating the most effective commerce experience is not only about merchandising, personalization, and fast storefronts.
 It's also reliant on the core platform that handles your product catalog, promotions, order processing, inventory availability, and more.

 Adobe's commitment to performance continues with the upcoming release of the core PHP application in April.
 This new core release supports several key performance improvements, including support for 100,000 active promotions, 10 million active coupons, the ability for multiple promotions to be redeemed against a single order, GraphQL API response caching.
 Adobe Commerce has released a [beta version](https://experienceleague.adobe.com/docs/commerce-operations/release/notes/overview.html) of the core PHP application for developers to build and test against.

+>[!TIP]
+>
+>To learn more about the 2.4.7 release, read the [documentation](https://experienceleague.adobe.com/docs/commerce-operations/release/notes/adobe-commerce/2-4-7.html).

 ## Looking forward